x64x6a/ctf-writeups/PlaidCTF_2021/pwnable/the_cobol_job/README.md

 ## Overview

+This challenge allowed a user to create, open, read, write, close, and copy files inside of a container.
+Permissions were set in the container so that this challenge wasn't as simple as reading the flag file.
+The goal was to gain shell access and execute the setuid bit binary, `/freader`, to obtain the flag.

 Our solution to this challenge can be broken up into three steps:
 * Obtaining libc base from `/proc/self/maps`
 * Copy a file to trigger use-after-free to overwrite tcache entry with `free_hook`